internetarchive/mediawiki-extension-archive-leaf/README.md

 ## Installation

 1. Clone the repository or extract files into a directory `ArchiveLeaf` inside the MediaWiki install’s `extensions` directory.

 2. From the `ArchiveLeaf` directory:
     * Run `maintenance/transcriber-install` to install the transcriber’s dependencies with `yarn`.
     * Run `maintenance/transcriber-build` to create a production build of the transcriber React app.

-3. Install the [Metrolook](https://www.mediawiki.org/wiki/Skin:Metrolook) skin into the MediaWiki install’s `skins` directory.
+3. Install the [Metrolook](https://www.mediawiki.org/wiki/Skin:Metrolook) skin into the MediaWiki install’s `skins` directory (as `Metrolook`).

 4. Import templates:
     * Login into your wiki as administrator and navigate to `Special:Import`.
-  * Import `templates.xml` file in the repository’s `sources` directory.
+    * Import the `templates.xml` file located in this repository’s `sources` directory.

 Note that the `maintenance/transcriber-build` script modifies `extension.json`.
-In order to pull a new version from GitHub, you should run the following command:
+In order to pull a new version from GitHub, you should run the following command from the `ArchiveLeaf` directory:

 ```
 git reset --hard && git pull && maintenance/transcriber-install && maintenance/transcriber-build